TeamSPWK/spwk-agtech-task/documents/Task_Details.md

 <h3>Submission List</h3>

 - Answer document
-    - Answer document should describe in detail how you solved the problem.
+    - Answer document should describe in detail how and why you solved the problem like that.
     - There is no restrictions on the format of the document, but the document should be sufficiently expressive of how you solved the problem.
     - Please add some images and performance properties of your final results on the document.
     - Training graph have to be attached to the document.